dannyvankooten/populate.js/README.md

 js-populate-fields
 ================

-Populates form elements from a JSON object.
+A simple JavaScript `populateFields` function which will populate form elements from a JSON object.

+The function takes the various input types (text, email, select, multiple select, etc) into account and acts accordingly.

 ## Usage